ScazLab/human_robot_collaboration/README.md

  * To kill an action from the terminal, you can simulate a button press on the arm's cuff: `rostopic pub --once /robot/digital_io/left_lower_button/state baxter_core_msgs/DigitalIOState "{state: 1, isInputOnly: true}"`.
  * You can also kill an action from the web interface, by pressing the ERROR button.
 It writes to the same topic and achieves the same behavior.
  * To go **robot-less** (that is try to execute the software without the robot, for testing purposes), you can choose one of the following options:
-  * Call the `action_provider` with the argument `--no_robot`, e.g. `rosrun baxter_collaboration baxter_controller --no_robot`.
+  * Call the `action_provider` with the argument `--no_robot`, e.g. `rosrun human_robot_collaboration baxter_controller --no_robot`.
 In this mode, only the service to request actions is enabled.
 It will always return with a 2s delay and it will always succeed.
   * Change the `useRobot` flag to `false` in the `launch` file.
-  * Launch the `launch` file with the argument `useRobot:=false`, e.g. `roslaunch baxter_collaboration baxter_controller.launch useRobot:=false`
+  * Launch the `launch` file with the argument `useRobot:=false`, e.g. `roslaunch human_robot_collaboration baxter_controller.launch useRobot:=false`

 # Experiments

 ## ICRA 2017

-To reproduce the experiment from the following paper on the Baxter research robot, we provide the script `baxter_collaboration/scripts/icra_experiment`.
+To reproduce the experiment from the following paper on the Baxter research robot, we provide the script `human_robot_collaboration/scripts/icra_experiment`.

     [Roncone2017] Roncone Alessandro, Mangin Olivier, Scassellati Brian **Transparent Role Assignment and Task Allocation in Human Robot Collaboration** *IEEE International Conference on Robotics and Automation (ICRA 2017)*, Singapore.